2015 Emerald Award Winners

 The Emerald Awards program is a showcase of the best and brightest contributors to a more sustainable built environment by recognizing outstanding individuals, organizations, projects, and technologies implemented across Illinois.

-Earlier this year, Illinois was recently recognized as the state with the most LEED-certified (Leadership in Environmental Design) square footage per capita.
+Earlier this year, Illinois was recently recognized as the state with the most LEED-certified (Leadership in Environmental Design) square footage per capita for the second year in a row.
 The distinction places Illinois at the forefront in the movement for sustainable building design, construction and operation.

 “This year, the outstanding achievements in sustainable leadership being recognized underscore why Illinois is leading the nation in green building innovation,” said Brian Imus, USGBC-Illinois Executive Director.
 “We applaud their efforts to help make our buildings and communities more sustainable, prosperous and healthy.”